Decluttering and organizing a kitchen, whether big or small, can be overwhelming. For this reason, it’s best to break it down into smaller tasks.

 Another decision I made was to do away with plasticware.
 After many uses, they kinda get gunky and warped from microwaving and dishwashing.
 So, now I only keep glassware.
 It has freed up space and my glassware is a better-looking alternative.

 By the way, I got my island from Target a few years ago because I had very, very little counter space for food prep.
-It’s pretty versatile and light when I have to move it out of the way to clean underneath.
-Click here to check out this kitchen island by Threshold.
+It’s pretty versatile and light when I have to move it out of the way to clean it underneath.

 Under the Sink Organization